github/rubocop-github/STYLEGUIDE.md

 ```

 * Some will argue that multiline chaining would look OK with the use of `{...}`,
  but they should ask themselves: is this code really readable and can't the block's
  contents be extracted into nifty methods?

 * Avoid `return` where not required.
   <a name="avoid-return"></a><sup>[[link](#avoid-return)]</sup>
+  * <a href="https://docs.rubocop.org/rubocop/cops_style.html#styleredundantreturn">RuboCop rule: Style/RedundantReturn</a>

 ``` ruby
 # bad